tolstoyevsky/pieman/README.md

 ##### IMAGE_OWNERSHIP="$(id -u "$(stat -c "%U" "$0")"):$(id -g "$(stat -c "%G" "$0")")"

-Allows specifying the ownership of the target image.
+Allows specifying the ownership of the target image (see `PROJECT_NAME`) and project directory (see `BUILD_DIR`).
 By default, the ownership is borrowed from `pieman.sh` which, as a rule, belongs to a regular user.

 Note, that the parameter must follow the format "uid:gid" where `uid` and `gid` are numbers.